lucianopaz/compress_pickle/docs/source/index.rst

     >>> obj2["key2"] == obj["key2"]
     True

-We can check that the compressed files actually take up less disk space with standard ``os.path.get_size``.
+We can check that the compressed files actually take up less disk space with standard ``os.path.getsize``.

 .. code-block:: python